 You’ll also want to look at the demographic breakdown of each social platform to find out if there are any additional channels you should be using to reach your target audience.

 According to Pew Research, social media usage has evolved considerably since 2012–meaning, your audience might not be where you’d expect.
-As you can see in the graph below, things really started getting fragmented around 2018 with more users embracing Snapchat, Reddit, and WhatsApp, and later, TikTok:
+As you can see in the graph below, things really started getting fragmented around 2018 with more users embracing Snapchat, Reddit, WhatsApp, and TikTok:

 Once you’ve identified where your audience hangs out online, you’re in a good spot to start doing some deeper research.